 (1) This by-law does not apply to the assessment of a charge in respect of land if a value was assigned to the land pursuant to a general valuation under the Valuation of Land Act 1978 that was expressed by a notice under section 21 or 22 of that Act to come into force and came into force for the purposes of this Act, at the commencement of the period for which the charge is to be imposed.

-(2) Where a charge in relation to the supply of water under the Country Areas Water Supply Act 1947 is to be assessed in respect of land by reference to GRV, the GRV for the purposes of assessing that charge shall be an adjusted GRV (“AGRV”) calculated in accordance with the formula in Schedule 6.
+(2) Where a charge in relation to the supply of water under the Country Areas Water Supply Act 1947 is to be assessed in respect of land by reference to GRV, the GRV for the purposes of assessing that charge shall be an adjusted GRV (AGRV) calculated in accordance with the formula in Schedule 6.

 [By-law 14 amended in Gazette 29 Jun 1999 p.
 2791; 29 Jun 2001 p.
 3190.]